n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 Abbreviation Mark" (`U+070F`) but it can be used with similar marks in other scripts.

-To apply the `stch` feature, the shaping engine should decompose the `U+070F` glyph into components, resulting in a beginning point, midpoint, and endpoint glyphs plus one (or more) extension glyphs: at least one extension between the beginning and midpoint glyphs and at least one extension between the midpoint and endpoint glyphs.
+To apply the `stch` feature, the shaping engine should first decompose the `U+070F` glyph into components, which results in a beginning point, midpoint, and endpoint glyphs plus one (or more) extension glyphs: at least one extension between the beginning and midpoint glyphs and at least one extension between the midpoint and endpoint glyphs.

-The shaping engine must calculate the total length of the word to which the mark applies.
+The shaping engine must then calculate the total length of the word to which the mark applies.
 That length, minus the advance widths of the beginning, middle, and endpoint glyphs of the mark, must be divided by two.